-In a lot of ways these images build on the Landscapes of the Imagination from the Lakes Region of England in 2017, Montana is a place that lives and breathes in the imagination long after a visit is over.
-It is a place subject to write narrative descriptions about, memories transcribed in an effort to keep them alive.
-Many of these images come from the valleys to the east of the front range of the Rockies, valleys that Ivan Doig describes growing up in in his autobiographic This House of Sky.
-Valleys that stopped the families of his father and mother and uncles in their tracks as they left Scotland only to settle with herds of sheep under a sky that must have seemed like the Highlands on steroids.
-At the same time, the limits of the imagination may be the only impediment to the sense of limitless size of sky and earth.
+In many ways these images build on the Landscapes of the Imagination series from the Lake District of England (2017).
+Montana is a place that lives and breathes in the imagination long after a visit.
+It invites written narratives and memories that people transcribe to keep them alive.
+Many of these photographs come from the valleys east of the Front Range of the Rockies — the same valleys Ivan Doig describes in his autobiography This House of Sky.
+These valleys halted the families of his parents and uncles as they left Scotland and settled with their sheep under a sky that must have felt like the Highlands on steroids.
+At the same time, only the limits of imagination can impede a sense of the sky’s and earth’s vastness.

 Back to Top